-How to DJ Drum and Bass?DnB Tutorials for beginners
+How to DJ Drum and Bass?DnB Tutorials and mixing techniques

 Drum and Bass is one of my favourite musical genres partly because its such a joy to mix.
 Its fast pace, thundering bass-line, melodic pads and intricate percussion make it a fantastic musical genre to DJ with.

-So you want to DJ Drum and Bass too right?
+So you want to mix Drum and Bass too right?

 I’ve created the ultimate guide to mixing Drum and Bass.
 The best tips, DnB tutorials and techniques to improve your DJ skills.